I never like telling someone no.

 Let’s start with this: time and time again I’ve learn that “No” is one of the most spiritual words I can hear.
 No is one of the most spiritual words I can offer someone else.

-- The normality of no. Rejection is part of the drill.
+- Rejection is part of the drill.
 None of us, regardless of how smart or kind or thoughtful we are can escape dead ends.
 We will need to tell people “no” in our life.
 People will need to tell us “no” too.

-- The invitation of no. “No’s” teach.
+- “No’s” teach.
 They redirect.
 They invite us to look deeper in our hearts and stories and intentions and help us walk on new paths– to the place that the “yeses” live.
 We need “no” for direction.
 Thank God for “no!”

 I was listening to a podcast recently by one of my favorite authors, Elizabeth Gilbert.